parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/for-family-and-carers.md

 - Feeling isolated

 These feelings are all normal and very common.
 In fact, they are so common that a recent report published by the Mental Health Foundation stated that:

-- 71% of people of those studied, and classified as ‘carers’ have poor physical or mental health
+- 71% of people of those studied, and classified as ‘carers’ have poor physical or mental health.
-- 84% of those studied feel more stressed, 78% feel more anxious and 55% reported depression as a result of their caring role
+- 84% of those studied feel more stressed, 78% feel more anxious and 55% reported depression as a result of their caring role.
-- 38% of young carers report having a mental health problem, yet only half report receiving additional support from a member of staff at school
+- 38% of young carers report having a mental health problem, yet only half report receiving additional support from a member of staff at school.

 It is vitally important to be aware of this and take steps to look after yourself.